-Members of God's church are required to give offerings during God's holy days (Deuteronomy 16:16), and we are told to give as we are able (verse 17).
-Both we and God will get more out of our offerings, especially spiritually, when we plan our giving.
+Both we and God will get more out of our holy day offerings (Deuteronomy 16:16-17), especially spiritually, when we plan our giving.

 The first goat is a blood sacrifice to cleanse the altar.
 The second goat—the 'azazel' or 'complete removal'—is led away and freed (not bound by a chain).